About this listing

 - Bikes, kayaks, cross-country skis, and snow shoe rentals available in town.

 Bus - Adirondack Trailways has service from NY Port Authority to New Paltz.
 The trip takes approximately 1.5 hours.
 We are five minutes from the bus station.

 Exit 18 on the New York Thruway (87) - We are five minutes from Exit 18.

 Metro North - runs to Poughkeepsie.
-There is a shuttle 'link' bus from the train station to New Paltz.
+There is a shuttle bus called the Ulster Link from the train station to New Paltz.

 Local Buses - There is some limited local bus service around town and between area towns.

 We have check-in and check-out times listed; however, if there is no one else booked at the beginning or end of your stay, our arrival and departure times are flexible.

 Please err on the side of calling or texting with questions or concerns either before or during your stay.
 Do not hesitate, no question is too big or too small -- day or night.
 We want your stay to be perfect.

 1. Please respect our home and our neighbors.

 2. No pets.
 Sorry, we love them too.